 6. THE TOWER

 There’s always one rooftop restaurant in every city that you have to try.
 The Tower is ours for Edinburgh!
 What we love about this place is the stunning view of Edinburgh Castle (not to mention their afternoon tea).
-This is a truly unique setting to enjoy some of the best food from the British Isles.
+This is a truly unique setting to enjoy some of the best food from Ireland and the UK.

 7. THE DOME